3 ways to turn failed paintings into lovely gifts - because sometimes paintings don't work out and you don't want to throw them away

 I like the idea of giving these to someone going through a hard time, or leaving them in public places for people to find.

-It’s very pleasing to turn a potential mess into something lovely or useful.
+It’s very pleasing to turn a potential disappointment into something lovely or useful.
+I’ve found that people love to receive original art.

 What would you do with tiny pieces of cut up painting?